Hypothalamic–pituitary hormone

-It is possible for the function of these hormones to be altered by physical activity.
+The function of these hormones may be altered by physical activity.

-In posterior pituitary we have hormones that control absorption of water and oxytocin.

-Anterior hypophysis, neurosecretory cells which release hormones.
-There is a pituitary portal system, with which the hormones are transported.
+Details

+ADH (vasopressin) and oxytocin are stored and released by the posterior pituitary.

+The anterior pituitary is an amalgam of hormone-producing glandular cells.
+Unlike the posterior, the neurosecretory cells in the anterior pituitary synthesize their own hormones, which are transported through the pituitary portal system.
 These hormones are prolactin, growth hormone, TSH, adrenocorticotropic hormone, FSH and LH.
-They are all released by anterior pituitary.
-Some have targets in glands and some with direct function.
-Anterior pituitary is an amalgam of hormone producing glandular cells.
+Some have targets in glands and some have direct function.

-There are conditions related to the limbic system which regulate the hormone release.
-And also thalamus, with pain.
-Many of these stimuli come from the senses of the subject.
-The temperature control can be found in the hypothalamus.
-There is also regulation of water balance.
-And also hunger, and also something associated with water balance control (ADH).
+Conditions related to the limbic system regulate hormone release.
+The thalamus may also, with pain.
+Many of these stimuli come from the senses.
+Temperature control can be found in the hypothalamus.
+These hormones also regulate water balance and hunger, and are associated with water balance control (ADH).
+Other examples: